fangfufu/slider-game/README.md

 # slider-game
 Sliding puzzle solver using iterative deepening A* search, implemented in Matlab.

+You might want to ask, why is this implemented in Matlab?
+This is because I have no shame, and I believe shame is a social construct.

 This program solve this class of puzzle: https://en.wikipedia.org/wiki/15_puzzle, the puzzle size can be arbitarily large.

 - To generate a puzzle, run ``gen_puzzle``.